vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Karma, _Jñāna_, _Upāsana_ (_bhakti_ ) and likewise _śaraṇāgati_ are the good ways prescribed in the Vedas for securing _mokṣa_[^49] ; of these some are indirect and auxiliary means (namely, _karma_ and _jñāna_ ) while the others, _bhakti_ and _śaraṇāgati_ are direct and independent _upāya_s for _mukti_.
 Of these, some (i.e. _karma_ and _jñāna_), have only one form (that of being in. direct and auxiliary means ); _bhakti_ has only one form (that of being the direct and independent means for _mukti_, while _śaraṇāgati_ or _prapatti_ has two forms, that of being an indirect and auxiliary means as leading to _bhakti_ and also that of being the direct and independent means or _upāya_ for obtaining _mukti_.
 The wise (who know the s'ăstras), having understood well the difference among these _upāya_s due to their having this single or twofold nature, delight in the last words (caramaśloka  ) of the charioteer who is the Saviour of all, (i.e.) they prefer śaraṇāgati),

+[^49]:
+Commentators of _Brahma_ _sūtra_s like Sudarśana Bhatta point out that this difference in names applies especially to _nyāsa_, since it is a different word from 'contemplate', ‘meditate', and 'adore' which are used in connection with the other _vidyā_s and which mean thc same thing, whereas _nyāsa_ has a different meaning (altogether).